The Salton Sea, Imperial County California: A Toxic Wasteland

 You can still see some of the old remnants of what used to be the booming 50s resort community at Bombay Beach to the East and Salton Beach to the west.
 Some people even still live in the area in old trailers and mobile homes, covered in trash and graffiti.

-You can also see hundreds of migratory water birds (which are my favorite category of birds).
-From cattle egrets to great blue herons to black necked stilts, this piece of water has become a globally significant place for bird conservation.
+You can also see hundreds of migratory waterbirds (which are my favorite category of birds).
+From cattle egrets to great blue herons to black-necked stilts, this piece of water has become a globally significant place for bird conservation.
+This small piece of water is one of the only ones for miles making it a perfect spot for birds to rest when they're migrating across the desert.

 With the water only getting saltier and drying up by the day, there is a large movement to conserve this significant body of water.
 Saving the last surviving fish and birds that call the Salton Sea home.
 Not to mention the actual residents of the area, that have to deal with the toxic dust coming off the dried fish bones all year round.